OXID-eSales/twig-theme/README.md

 # Twig theme
 Theme based on the Twig engine

+Warning!
+Twig theme is depreciated and not supported.
+See the [Apex Theme](https://github.com/OXID-eSales/apex-theme) and [GraphQL Api](https://github.com/OXID-eSales/graphql-storefront-module) for alternatives.

 ## Branch Compatibility

 * b-7.0.x branch is compatible with OXID eShop compilation b-7.0.x